emberjs/guides/source/routing/setting-up-a-controller.md

 In Ember.js, a template retrieves information to display from a controller.

-Two built-in controllers—`Ember.ObjectController` and `Ember.ArrayController`—make it easy for a controller to present a model's properties to a template, along with any additional display-specific properties.
+There is a special built-in controller— `Ember.ArrayController` —to make it easy to present some collections properties to a template, along with any additional display-specific properties.

-To tell one of these controllers which model to present, set its `model` property in the route handler's `setupController` hook.
+To tell the controller which model to present, set its `model` property in the route handler's `setupController` hook.

 ```app/router.js